SWALEHMUSA/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. a script that lists all files
 12. a script that prints the type of the file named
 13. Create a symbolic link
 14. a script that copies all the HTML files from the current working directory
+19. a magic file